Johnny Handsome: Home video release

 After the film's theatrical run, the film was released on videocassette and laserdisc in 1990 by International Video Entertainment.
 In 2002, the film was finally released on DVD, but without any bonus material and was shown in only a full frame presentation.

 In 2010 the film was released on Blu-ray through Lions Gate Entertainment in its original widescreen presentation.
-However, the TriStar Pictures and Carolco logos were removed in favor of a StudioCanal logo.

 Legacy

 In 2008, Slant Magazine published a review of the Mickey Rourke film The Wrestler which commented on the similarities between that and Johnny Handsome:

 There is a moment, early on in the film, when he staggers down the street, through a bleak New Jersey morning, a great hulk of a man, too big for his clothes.
 His face looks battered and puffy, and suddenly, out of nowhere, I got an acute and clear memory of his performance as the deformed criminal in 1989's Johnny Handsome.
 In the opening shots of that film, "Johnny Handsome" skulks down the street; his face has a ballooning forehead, a bulbous nose, a cleft palate.
 We know it is Mickey Rourke because he is the star of the film, but we cannot tell it is him.
 The story of that film, of "Johnny Handsome" getting an operation on his face that leaves him looking like, well, a young and handsome Mickey Rourke, is the reverse of what we have seen happen in Mickey Rourke's real life.
 It is one of those odd art-meeting-biography truths.
 In The Wrestler, Mickey Rourke's actual face looks like the makeup-job he had done in that movie almost 20 years ago, and it's a strange, tragic thing to contemplate.